Order Status and Informtion

 My order was shipped to me, can I return it at one of your stores?

-Items purchased via the website can be returned in any Mike's Bikes, provided it meets the criteria of our return policy.
+Items purchased via the website can be returned in-store at Mack Cycle, provided it meets the criteria of our return policy.

 I received a damaged item, how do I avoid paying return shipping?